garrettmflynn/liveserver/README.md

 # Brains@Play Live Server Utilities

 These tools help us create socket servers for live communications.
+WIP as we're reformatting and generalizing things

 This will take some time to fully document but the use cases it's being developed around are: